aralroca/aralroca.com/posts/cat-dog-classifier.md

 ## Testing our model

-Testing a model lets us know if it still works with new images, not only the ones you have already trained.
+Testing a model lets us know if it works with new images, not only the ones you have already trained.
 That's how we know that a model is working.

 To test it, we'll use the `test_set` folder of the dataset.
-We can drag & drop it again.
+We can drag and drop it again.
 It contains different images from the ones we've used in the training.

 It will be much faster now than before.